 Since its inception in 1978, the Marist College Paralegal Certificate Program has enjoyed strong support from the local and tri-state legal community.
 The Program provides students with a premier paralegal education – offering the knowledge and tools to excel in the classroom, and in the legal community.
 The Program offers comprehensive training in the theory, information, and skills needed to be a professional legal assistant.
 Professional workshops and notary classes are built into the program.

 Classes are offered on the main campus of Marist College and at the Executive Center in Fishkill.
 The faculty consists of practicing lawyers, judges, and law office managers from the Mid-Hudson Valley area.
-In order to provide flexibility for students, classes are offered either in the weekend as a structured cohort or during evening in a format that allows individual students to determine their own completion time.
+In order to provide flexibility for students, classes are offered either on the weekend as a structured cohort or during the evenings in a format that allows individual students to determine their own completion time.

 Program alumni are networking via the Marist Paralegal Program Alumni Group on LinkedIn and look forward to creating an alumni association.